-Port Tampa Bay's capital assets at the end of Fiscal Year 2019 were \$713.9 million (net of accumulated depreciation).
+Port Tampa Bay's capital assets at the end of Fiscal Year 2020 were \$705.3 million (net of accumulated depreciation and amortization).
 This investment in capital assets includes land, buildings, facility and infrastructure improvements, equipment, furniture and fixtures, and construction work in progress.
 Capital asset acquisitions are capitalized at cost and depreciated over their estimated useful lives using the straight-line method.
+Please refer to the FY2020 Annual Report for additional information.

-CAPITAL ASSETS AT 09/30/2019: NET OF DEPRECIATION
+CAPITAL ASSETS AT 09/30/2020: NET OF DEPRECIATION

-FISCAL YEAR 2019
+FISCAL YEAR 2020